Amitabh-K/Murder-Mystery/README.md

 Mr. Parkes did it in the dining room with the knife!
 Be sure to watch out for any extra or missing characters (including spaces and punctuation marks) in your output string as well!

-TIP: Test your code with different values.
-For example,

 If room equals gallery and suspect equals Ms. Van Cleve, then Ms. Van Cleve did it in the gallery with the trophy! should be printed to the console.